If you love bell peppers, also known as capsicum, you might want to share some with your furry companion too.

 You can try serving it in a few different ways to see what your dog likes.

-So, your dog can eat one of these juicy veggies, but is bell pepper good for dogs?
+Your dog can eat one of these juicy veggies, but are bell peppers good for dogs?

 What are the benefits of feeding them to your dog?